meshcloud/meshcloud-docs/docs/marketplace.service-management-area.md

 ![Introduction](assets/service-management-area/introduction.png)

-If you would like to go back again to the regular Workspace view, click on "Go to Workspace Management".
+If you would like to go back again to the regular Workspace View, click on "Go to Workspace Management".

 ## Types of Platform Services